Oleggio/five-nines-arch-katas/requirements/Appendix A: Core functionality.md

 - **Fees and Charges**
   - Price calculation based on parameters (vehicle type, period of reservation, type of reservation)
   - Automatic calculation of late-return or damage fees as well as penalties.

+# ⚙️ Operations Features

+- **Fleet Overview Dashboard**
+  - View all vehicles per territory, including model, plate, and battery/fuel level.
+  - Filter by status: *Free*, *Reserved*, *Riding*, *Under Maintenance*.

+- **Vehicle Details and History**
+  - Access full servicing and maintenance history per vehicle.

+- **Operational Control**
+  - Remote **lock/unlock** capability.
+  - Remote **engine or motor switch-off** for security or safety, by support request or to stop usage on unsolicited territory.

+- **Task Management**
+  - Assign manual tasks to operations team (battery swap, relocation, cleaning, maintenance).

+- **Fleet Monitoring**
+  - Real-time visibility of vehicle locations and statuses.
+  - Integration with local traffic and regulation data for compliance.

+- **Support and Communication**
+  - Users can contact operations (and vice versa) for issue resolution **by phone call only**.